Continuous-variable quantum approximate optimization on a programmable photonic quantum processor: Photonic-circuit Implementation

 \section{Photonic-circuit Implementation}

 We implement the CV-QAOA on a programmable photonic quantum computer, where optical amplitude and phase are identified with position and momentum in the algorithm, respectively.
 Our implementation is enabled by recent technological advances in photonic CV quantum computing, including state preparations, gate operations, and measurements \cite{fukui2022}.
 Especially, programmable and multi-step CV gate operations have been demonstrated very recently, which are indispensable for implementing the CV-QAOA \cite{asavanant2021a,larsen2021a,enomoto2021}.
+Such previous studies have been limited to the proof-of-principle demonstrations of predetermined quantum gates.
+Here, we implement the CV-QAOA by developing an automated collaborative computing system between such a programmable CV photonic quantum computer and a classical computer, where the latter assesses the output of the former and automatically updates the program of the former in real time.